sanzeeb3/do-not-send-emails-if/readme.txt

 and many more conditions...

-Compatible with WordPress core emails such as New User Registration email, Plugin Update Notification emails etc, WooCommerce emails such as New Order Email, Password Change Email etc.
+Compatible with WordPress core emails such as New User Registration email, Plugin/Theme Automatic Updates Notification emails etc, WooCommerce emails such as New Order Email, Password Change Email etc.

 and with every WordPress plugins sending emails with <code>wp_mail()</code>.